RAND HRS Longitudinal File:

-- I got an error message when I tried to open RAND HRS in SAS.
+- I got an error message when I tried to open the RAND HRS Longitudinal File in SAS.
 System says: "ERROR: File cannot be opened or format not found".

 - How do I merge RAND HRS data products with other HRS data products?